YunchuZhang/Visually-Grounded-Library-of-Behaviors/README.md

 # Visually-Grounded-Library-of-Behaviors

 ## Abstract
-  We propose a visually-grounded library of behav-iors  approach  for  manipulating  diverse  objects  across  varyinginitial  and  goal  configurations  and  camera  placements.
-Ourkey  innovation  is  to  disentangle  the  standard  image-to-actionmapping  into  two  separate  modules  that  use  different  typesof  perceptual  input:  (1)  a  behavior  selector  which  conditionson  thestaticobject  properties  to  select  the  behaviors  that  cansuccessfully  perform  the  desired  tasks  on  the  object  in  hand,and (2) a library of behaviors each of which conditions on thedynamicobject  properties  to  predict  actions  to  execute  overtime.
-The  selector  uses  a  semantically-rich  3D  object  featurerepresentation  extracted  from  images  using  geometry-aware2D-to-3D  neural  networks.
+We propose a method for manipulating diverse objects across a wide range of initial and goal configurations and camera placements.
+We disentangle the standard image-to-action mapping into two separate modules: (1) a behavior selector which conditions on intrinsic and semantically-rich object appearance features to select the behaviors that can successfully perform the desired tasks on the object in hand, and (2) a library of behaviors each of which conditions on extrinsic and abstract object properties to predict actions to execute over time.
+Our framework outperforms various learning and non-learning based baselines in both simulated and real robot tasks.

 -------

 ![Overview](https://github.com/YunchuZhang/Visually-Grounded-Library-of-Behaviors/blob/main/image/overview.png)

 -------
-# set up
+# Codebase set up

 ## openAI baseline and gym setup
 set up baseline and openai gym path in paths.yaml